laravel/docs/cache.md

 #### Redis

-Before using a Redis cache with Laravel, you will need to either install the `predis/predis` package (~1.0) via Composer, or install the PhpRedis PHP extension via PECL.
+Before using a Redis cache with Laravel, you will need to either install the `predis/predis` package (~1.0) via Composer or install the PhpRedis PHP extension via PECL.

 For more information on configuring Redis, consult its [Laravel documentation page](/docs/{{version}}/redis#configuration).